Dates: November 24 – December 6, 2025

 Meals included: no

-Accommodation included: Grand hotel or similar hotel 4*, shower
+Accommodation included: Grand Hotel 4* or similar

 Day 2.
 November 25, 2025 (Tuesday).
-NIAMEY – TAHOUA
+NIAMEY – DOGON DOUTCHI – TAHOUA

 Day 3.
 November 26, 2025 (Wednesday).
-TAHOUA – AGADEZ
+TAHOUA – TABALAK LAKE – AGADEZ

 Following an early departure, our journey continues with a transfer to Agadez.
-The route takes us past the picturesque pond of Tablak, a vital watering hole in the arid landscape, and near the camps of nomadic Tuareg.
+The route takes us past the picturesque pond of Tabalak, a vital watering hole in the arid landscape, and near the camps of nomadic Tuareg.
 We will make stops along the way for visits, as this region is a major passageway for both Tuareg and Fulani nomads.
-These groups are known for practicing the captivating Guerewol ceremony, a traditional courtship ritual.
+The latter are known for practicing the captivating Guerewol ceremony, a traditional courtship ritual.
 Depending on the season, there is a strong possibility of encountering these deeply tradition-centered peoples.
 The day concludes with an overnight stay at the Ténéré hotel in Agadez.

 Meals included: breakfast, lunch

 Day 4.
 November 27, 2025 (Thursday).
-AGADEZ - GOUGARAM (TENT CAMP)
+AGADEZ – DABOUS – GOUGA RAM

 We depart from Agadez via the road to Arlit, embarking on a journey that is as challenging as it is rewarding due to the very poor condition of the road.
 Our destination is Dabous, where we make a 6 km detour eastward to witness one of the Sahara's most magnificent ancient art sites: the renowned rock carvings of Dabous.